Jerry H. Bentley: Awards and recognition

+In 1985, Bentley received the Fujio Matsuda Scholarship to develop the University of Hawaiʻi's world history department.
+In 1987, he received the President's Citation for Meritorious Teaching from the University of Hawaiʻi.

-Two awards are named for him.
-The Bentley Book Prize (est. 2012) of the World History Association; and the Jerry Bentley Prize in World History of the American Historical Association (est. 2014).
+Two awards are named for him: the Bentley Book Prize of the World History Association, renamed in 2012; and the Jerry Bentley Prize in World History of the American Historical Association, established in 2014.

 Death

 Bentley died of pancreatic cancer in 2012.